-Older adults, pregnant women, people with limited food choices due to allergies, medical condition or intolerances, smokers, heavy drinkers or people with erratic or unbalanced eating habits may benefit from them under the guidance of a nutritionist or GP.
+Older adults, pregnant women, people with limited food choices due to allergies, medical conditions or intolerances, smokers, heavy drinkers or people with erratic or unbalanced eating habits may benefit from them under the guidance of a nutritionist or GP.

 Vitamin C and E

-Vitamins C and E are important, and essential in protecting cells from oxidative stress2, strengthening the immune system3, building tissues and collagen structures inside the body, as well as being involved in vital metabolic processes5.
+Vitamins C and E are important, and essential in protecting cells from oxidative stress2, strengthening the immune system3, building tissues and collagen structures4 inside the body, as well as being involved in vital metabolic processes5.

 B vitamins are important for energy and neurotransmitters production, metabolism of carbohydrates, fats and proteins, as well as the manufacture of hormones, where they also help turn hormones into active or inactive forms.

 Many people have been found to have low levels of this essential mineral, probably because of the poor quality of soils, but also as it gets depleted in times of stress.

 You should do the same with minerals like calcium and iron.
 These two are often recommended, especially to people who follow a plant-based diet, as it is (wrongly) believed that they are not well absorbed from plant sources.

 Low levels could be detrimental to health, but high ones could do the same.
 If you eat more calcium than the body can use, it could cause deposits in the kidneys as kidney stones or in the arteries as plaques.

 B12 and vitamin D

-A couple of essential nutrients that it’s important to asses through a blood test are B12 and vitamin D. Regardless of our diet, many of us don’t get enough of these nutrients as they aren’t widely present in food sources and in soil.
+A couple of essential nutrients that it’s important to assess through a blood test are B12 and vitamin D. Regardless of our diet, many of us don’t get enough of these nutrients as they aren’t widely present in food sources and in soil.

-B12 absorption decreases with age and it’s impaired by certain medical conditions.
-While we can get vitamin D from sunlight, the conversion in the body may not always function at its best.
-These days you can easily find fortified foods that include these two vitamins, but it’s worth checking our own levels and discuss the right supplement dosage with a GP or nutritionist if needed.
 Vitamin B12 and vitamin D are involved in numerous vital processes in the body and their deficiency or low levels could cause damage to our nervous and immune system, bone and tissues health and cellular communication and structure.
+Make sure you’re including enough sources of vegan vitamin B12.

 Omega-3 fatty acids are another nutrient to be aware of.
 They are an integral part of cell membranes and cell receptors, allowing message transmission and communication.

-There are excellent vegan sources, such as walnuts, chia seeds and flax, but the body may not be properly converting these fats to the active forms called DHA and EPA, which are the ones utilised by the body.
+There are excellent vegan sources, such as walnuts, chia seeds and flax, but the body may not be properly converting these fats to the active forms called DHA and EPA13, which are the ones utilised by the body.

-Most vitamin and mineral supplements are in the tablet and capsule form, as they are practical for most people because they can be stored and kept for a long time.
+Most vitamin and mineral supplements are in tablet and capsule form, as they are practical for most people because they can be stored and kept for a long time.

 They can also come in powder form, which can provide extra potency with no binders or additives and it may be useful for people with allergies or sensitivities to them.

-Some vitamins such as D or B12 can be found as liquid, spray or sublingual supplements.
+Some vitamins such as D or B12 can be found as a liquid, spray or sublingual supplements.
 Liquids are useful for people who have difficulty swallowing tablets or capsules or for children, as they can be mixed with food or drinks.

 Sublingual are like tablets, except they melt under the tongue where they immediately enter the bloodstream.
 The same happens to spray, which, by not having to be processed through digestion first, is usually faster absorbed and assimilated.